Axway/amplify-fusion-labs/api-management/README.md

     * Link query parameters from the input API request `find-contactsAPIServerRequest/queryParams` to the backend input request `HTTPSGetInput/queryParams`
   * On the output side (right side) of the pipeline:
     * Link backend output statusCode `HTTPSGetOutput/statusCode` to the output `status` variable
-    * Right-click anywhere in the right-hand panel and select Extract, then paste in the following JSON that describes the currency converter API response object and click on Copy Node button:
+    * Right-click anywhere in the right-hand panel and select Extract, then paste in the following JSON that describes the Contact API  success response object and click on Copy Node button:

         ```json
         {